technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab-07/Lab 7 – Configuring Information Barriers-TF-July 23, 2025.md

 Purview to block or allow communication between specific segments (e.g., blocking Sales from communicating with Research).
 These policies were created both via the portal and PowerShell for hands-on practice.
-Finally, you applied the policies to activate and enforce the defined communication restrictions within the organization.